 AC line noise

-If you’re willing to part with a few Benjamins, you can assure yourself of pristine AC without ground-loop noise by using an online UPS (uninterruptible power supply) or an isolation transformer.
-An online UPS is a battery-backup system whose battery is always engaged (online) between the input AC and the output AC.
+If you’re willing to part with a few Benjamins, you can assure yourself of pristine AC without ground-loop noise by using a line interactive UPS (uninterruptible power supply) or an isolation transformer.
+A line interactive UPS is a battery-backup system whose battery is always engaged between the input AC and the output AC.
 This requires the electrical power to go through a conversion to DC (direct current) and then back to AC, which will remove all the noise.
-This is also known as dual conversion.

-A true online UPS is expensive.
-The SU1000XLCD UPS that Tripplite sent me to clean up my apartment’s super-dirty AC, for example costs about $630.
+Line interactive UPSes are more expensive.
+The SU1000XLCD UPS that Tripplite sent me to clean up my apartment’s super-dirty AC, for example costs about $600.
 It’s also heavy, about size of a small dehumidifier, and it has some features (such as USB monitoring, so that it can gracefully shut down an attached computer in the event of a power failure) that bear no relevance to noise elimination.
-But darn if it isn’t 100-percent effective, as well as comforting protection against power surges and outages.
+But darn if it isn’t 100-percent effective at providing protection against power surges and outages.

 It’s also much less-expensive than one of those high-end power conditioners you see marketed to gullible audiophiles.
-If you’re not worried about defeating ground-loop noise, you can get away for not much more than $100 with a UPS that advertises sine-wave output.
+If you’re not worried about defeating ground-loop noise, you can get away for not much more than $100 with a UPS that advertises pure sine wave output.